Admission

 Need-Based Financial Assistance

 Students seeking need-based financial assistance at Centre must file the Free Application for Federal Student Aid (FAFSA).
 The FAFSA serves as an application and need-analysis document for federal and state financial aid funds (grants, loans, and student employment).
+For new incoming student the fall of 2025, The CSS Profile is utilized to assess calculated need for institutional scholarship and grants for the Centre Promise.
+The Centre Promise provides 100% of calculated need beginning with the first-year cohort in fall 2025.
+Calculated need is meet with a combination of scholarships, grants, work study and loans from Federal, state and institutional sources.

 In addition to filing the FAFSA, each applicant must submit the Centre Aid Form to our Financial Aid Office by January 31st to be considered for Centre's own generous grant program.
-However, financial aid applications for the 2024-25 academic year can be filed beginning October 1, 2023, and we strongly encourage all Kentucky students to apply before December 1, 2023.
+However, financial aid applications for the 2025-26 academic year can be filed beginning October 1, 2024, and we strongly encourage all Kentucky students to apply before December 1, 2024.
 Also, a copy of the parents’ and student’s base year’s federal income tax transcript (2022 for the 2024-25 academic year) may be requested, as well as a verification worksheet.
 Financial aid application timelines are subject to change this year with the launch of the new “simplified” FAFSA.
 Centre will be flexible and supportive in helping students to navigate the new FAFSA application and processing.

 Consideration for financial aid and scholarships is made after the student has officially been offered admission to the College.
 The College does not discriminate in either admission or financial assistance on the basis of race, color, religion, national or ethnic origin, sex, sexual orientation, age, disability, veteran status, or genetic information.

 All aid applicants receive consideration for federal and state programs before the College provides institutional aid.
 Because each need-based award reflects the financial circumstances of the student’s family, strict confidentiality is maintained concerning financial awards.
 Subject to the applicant’s annual eligibility status, it is our intent to continue aid to a student for the four-year undergraduate program at Centre.
-However, the grant, loan, and work dollar amounts of an individual’s aid package may vary from year to year depending on FAFSA data, the availability of funds and Centre’s financial aid policies.
+However, the grant, loan, and work dollar amounts of an individual’s aid package may vary from year to year depending on FAFSA and CSS Profile data, the availability of funds and Centre’s financial aid policies.

 Prospective students interested in receiving an estimate of their financial aid award may utilize the Net Price Calculator located on the Centre website.